The National Coalition of 100 Black Women, Inc. Greater Cleveland Chapter

 Sitting: M. Sandra Treutt, Delanie West, President Dionne Jones, National President Elizabeth A. Jones, Andrea P. Porter, Elaine Dansby, Lillian Sherrod

 Standing: Moriah Batiest, DaLisa Delk Cann, Barbara Bradley Blamo, Marian Wallace, Markayla Mariner, Dense Milner, Andrea Morris ,Wendy McGhee-Jones, Tamia D. Woods, Marcella Boyd-Cox

 NC100BWGC is a non-profit 501 (c)(3) organization that advocates on behalf of woman and children of color in the areas of health, education, economic empowerment, strategic alliances and civic engagement.

 In accordance with the organization’s overarching mission the Greater Cleveland Chapter implements programs that:

-The members of the National Coalition of 100 Black Women Inc. Greater Cleveland Chapter represent a very diverse cross-section of professions and fields of endeavor.
+The members of the National Coalition of 100 Black Women Inc. Greater Cleveland Chapter represent a diverse cross-section of professions and fields of endeavor.
 These women bring numerous skills, resources and talents to the efforts to carry out the vision, mission and goals of the organization.
-Past Presidents include: Margaret R. Barron, Donna Moore-Ramsey, Ph.D., Barbara A. Williams, and Patricia Turner Cunningham.
-The current president is Elizabeth A. Jones.
+Past Presidents include: Margaret R. Barron, Donna Moore-Ramsey, Ph.D., Barbara A. Williams, and Patricia Turner Cunningham, immediate past president and current National President, Elizabeth A. Jones.
+The current president is Dionne E. Jones.